Goalpost at the Liberty Bowl

 – Gus’ Fried Chicken’s spicy, crispy chicken is world-famous for a reason

-– For bar hopping/late-night eating: SOBBardog TavernLocal, Flying Saucer, Blind Bear, plus Beale Street
+– For bar hopping/late-night eating: SOBBardog TavernLocal, Flying Saucer, plus Beale Street

 – For breakfast: Arcade Restaurant, Bardog Tavern, Cafe Keough